Tim Kasher: Musical style and influences

 Pitchfork's Taylor Clark once described Kasher's singing as "perhaps the worst great voice in indie rock," noting his lack of ease in singing with a range and a deficiency in enunciation.
 His voice is commonly recognized as a signature part of Cursive's sound.
 Kasher's songwriting receives similar attention, particularly 2003's The Ugly Organ, which took an introspective meta view on the songwriting process itself.
 For his part, Kasher has said that a lot of the inspiration for grand visions for his solo albums came from David Bowie.
 Kasher cites Bowie for helping him to "wake me up to, well, you can do whatever you want.
 I mean, you’re doing a solo record.
 You can go in absolutely any direction."
-Even prior to this, Kasher's writing for albums moved more and more towards a screenplay style of writing, to the point of the lyric sheet for I Am Gemini being described as one reviewer as "a full-blown libretto."
+Even prior to this, Kasher's writing for albums moved more and more towards a screenplay style of writing, to the point of the lyric sheet for I Am Gemini being described by one reviewer as "a full-blown libretto."

 Personal life

 In 2007, Kasher moved from Omaha to Los Angeles, California.
 While also working on new music with both Cursive and the Good Life, he took up writing screenplays.
 In late 2009, he relocated to Montana to focus more explicitly on his writing.
 He is currently again living in Los Angeles.

 He has an undergraduate degree in English, with a minor in Philosophy.
 He has stated that if he was not pursuing music full-time, he would have become an English professor, teaching writing or literature.

 He is the youngest of six children, with four older sisters and one older brother.

-In 2015, Kasher married his long-term girlfriend Gwynedd, the digital managing editor at Los Angeles Magazine.
+In 2015, Kasher married his long-term girlfriend Gwynedd Stuart, the managing editor at Sporked.

 In 2017, a feature film No Resolution — written and directed by Kasher starring Maura Kidwell and Layne Manzer — was released.
 In an interview with The Reader, Kasher said an earlier version premiered at the Omaha Film Festival a year prior in 2016.